WAM2layers/WAM2layers/docs/userguide/input.md

 Every tracking experiment requires data, which you might need to download.

-**Meteorogical data**
+* **Meteorogical data**

     Typically you will need wind speed in both directions and humidity at multiple (pressure) levels and evaporation and precipitation.
 If the data comes at model levels, you also need the corresponding pressure.

+* **Tracking region**

+    In addition to the time-dependent forcing data, WAM2layers also needs a netcdf-file containing a variable called `tagging_region`, with values between 0 and 1.
+It must have the same lat/lon coordinates as the other input data.
+This file is used to define the tagging region from where to track moisture.

 At this stage, the format of the data is not very strict yet.
 In the [pre-processing step](./preprocess) we make sure that the data is ready for